Plum Jam & Plum Torte

 - Stirring constantly, bring to a rapid boil (that cannot be stirred down).

 - Add the remaining 4 1/4 cups of sugar and return to a rolling boil.
 Continue boiling for a minute, while stirring.
 Remove from heat.

 - Can or store in containers in the refrigerator.

 - Preheat oven to 350 degrees Fahrenheit.

-- Bake until cake is golden and a toothpick inserted into a center part of the cake comes out free of batter, about 45 to 50 minutes.
+- Bake until the cake is golden and a toothpick inserted into the center part of the cake comes out free of batter, about 45 to 50 minutes.
 Cool on rack.